ImperialCardioGenetics/ParalogueAnnotation_personal/Paralog_annotation.md

         - issues seem to be due to server timeouts from running long jobs
         - sent me https://www.ensembl.org/Help/Faq?id=567 for help
     + ask emily about MART3...?
-* Test if plugin works with build37 coords - would save effort in lift overs
+* Use `--port 3337` with `--assembly GRCh37` as VEP arguements to run in build 37 coords
-    + try running vep with `--port 3337` from emily's email to use build 37
+* STILL HAVE YET TO ACCOUNT FOR CONFLICTING P/B VARIANTS IN SCRIPTS
-* Take a look at forking option for VEP to run faster
+* Take a look at forking option for VEP to run faster?
 * Make a list and write down overlapping genes that cause an issue like MART3, where only one of the overlapping genes has info reported back.
 Write it as an appendix.
     + Either report back in output file as special results or maybe TAKE OUT error catching for "Can't call methods: start/location_from_column" errors and see if server still times out.
 That way warnings will be reported.
 * All possible missense vcf for exome